 2. Create a system for letting go of belongings.

-2. Consider the senior’s new space.
+2. Consider the senior’s new space before downsizing.

 - Amenities.
 What specific requests does your loved one have?
 Will they have physical needs or security measures?
 Plan the new space around these accommodations.

-- Packing and Transition.
-Working with professionals can ease the packing and moving process along tremendously.
-Sometimes emotional drainage can be avoided by hiring outside help to handle the heavy lifting.
-Storage unit facilities offer moving trucks to assist in transporting and relocating belongings.
+Pro tip: Some storage facilities offer packing and transition services, too!
+Working with senior downsizing professionals can make the process easier for everyone involved.
+Sometimes emotional drainage can even be avoided by hiring outside help to handle the heavy lifting.
+Storage unit facilities also offer moving trucks to assist in transporting and relocating belongings.